iCliniq Logo

 What Is the Diagnosis of Oculomotor Dysfunction?

 OMD is a type of condition that can improve by itself if left untreated.
 Patients start to rely on compensatory mechanisms.
 These include fingers used as markers for reading, and patients start head tilting while reading.
-Diagnosis in children with OMD is often misdiagnosed with dyslexia.
-Because in OMD, there are lots of similarities in symptoms.
-But in OMD, there is an anomaly in the eye's visual system.
+Diagnosis in children with OMD is often misdiagnosed with dyslexia (learning disability in writing and reading).
+Because there are lots of similarities in symptoms of OMD.
+However, in OMD, there is an anomaly in the eye's visual system.

-For diagnosis of oculomotor dysfunction, a comprehensive eye exam should be made that should include a binocular vision examination to help identify and diagnose the condition.
-Diagnosis of oculomotor dysfunction generally includes various tests, which are sometimes very tricky to detect.
-Sometimes, it can be misdiagnosed.
+• Comprehensive Examination: For diagnosis of oculomotor dysfunction, a comprehensive eye exam should be made that should include a binocular vision examination to help identify and diagnose the condition.

 What Is the Treatment for Oculomotor Dysfunction?

 A form of vision therapy used in OMD treatment involves specific neuro-optometry activity that improves eye problems such as fixation.
-It can strengthen your visual muscles.
-It improves saccadic and pursuit eye movements and can improve information processing skills also.
+It can strengthen the visual muscles.
+It improves saccadic and pursuit eye movements and can improve information processing skills.

 Other treatments include lenses, prisms, and special tints for symptomatic relief.
 The duration of therapy varies depending on the patient's complexity.
 After that, regular follow-up is done.
 If vision therapy is the next step to relieve symptoms due to oculomotor dysfunction, these exercises should be done.

-Hart Chart Saccades Exercise: Saccadic eye movement efficiency and accuracy can be improved through this exercise.
-Individual eyes are treated separately before being trained together so that each eye can strengthen together.
-This exercise uses a particular eye chart called the hart chart.
+• Hart Chart Saccades Exercise: Saccadic eye movement efficiency and accuracy can be improved through this exercise.
+Individual eyes are treated separately before being trained together to strengthen each eye.
+This exercise uses a particular eye chart called the Hart chart.
 It should be held five feet away from the patient.
 First, tell the patient to read the top row, then jump to the last row of the chart.
 Repeat the same until the patient can read the complete set within 15 seconds without error.

-1. Rotatory Peg Board Exercise: This exercise is performed to improve pursuit movement.
-In this also, monocular activity is done.
-In this, on a large rotary board, there are several holes.
+• Rotatory Peg Board Exercise: This exercise is performed to improve pursuit movement.
+In this monocular activity is done.
+On a large rotary board, there are several holes.
 Tell the patient to hold the golf stick and push the golf tee in one of the holes of the rotating board.
 Activity is repeated with alternating eyes.
-Track eye movement also to track improvement.
+The eye specialist should track eye movement for track improvement.

 In some cases, advanced treatment given includes: